tinybirdco/use-case-real-time-anomaly-detection/readme.md

 * **Interquartile Range (IQR)**: Using statistical methods to identify outliers based on the interquartile range.
 * **Z-score**: Applying standard deviation-based analysis to identify anomalies in the data distribution.

-Each anomaly detection method is implemented as SQL queries within anomaly type-specific Tinybird Pipes, allowing for efficient and scalable processing of streaming data.
-The project demonstrates how these SQL-based anomaly detection recipes can be seamlessly integrated into real-world data pipelines to monitor and analyze streaming data streams continuously.
+Each anomaly detection method is implemented as SQL queries within separate Pipes.
+The project demonstrates how these SQL-based anomaly detection recipes can be integrated into real-world data pipelines to monitor and analyze streaming data streams continuously.

-Through this project, we aim to provide a practical guide for data engineers, analysts, and decision-makers interested in leveraging SQL and streaming data technologies to detect anomalies in real-time data streams effectively.
-By following the examples and best practices outlined in this project, organizations can enhance their ability to detect, respond to, and mitigate anomalies in their streaming data environments, ultimately improving operational efficiency and business resilience.

 ## Project resources